 Related: My Morning Routine As A Young Entrepreneur Working From Home, Developing a self care routine that works for you

 One of the first things that I noticed when I started working from home is that I thought I had to be working all the time, constantly throughout the day.
 It can be hard to manage your time when outside of your usual office environment.
 However, that is the best way to work yourself straight to burnout and frustration.

 Listen to your mind & body and give yourself the necessary breaks throughout the day!
 These can be shorter 10-15 minute breaks or longer, 1-2 hour breaks throughout the day.
 Definitely listen to your mind & your body & listen to what you need.
-Having trouble finding motivation?
-I check out my Tips For When You’re Not Feeling Motivated.

 For me, I like to give myself multiple 10-15 minute breaks between work items and then I will take a longer 2 hour break from about 11am-1pm.
 I started doing this because I noticed that I work best early in the morning, then get a second wave later in the afternoon.
 Which is why it’s incredibly important to listen to yourself & base your schedule around what works best for YOU!

 Ideas for what to do when taking longer breaks: